rjoleary/cs444-joos-compiler/docs/reachability.md

 		finite-length execution
 		the last stmt must be a return stmt
  * Thought: Go through the AST, for each AstMethod node, check the method declaration,
     1. if it is not void, get the last children, check whether it is return statement. if it is not, then return compile-time error.
     2. if it is void, check there is no return statement in its chilren, if there is, return compile-time error

 ### Initialization:
 Every local variable must have an initializer, and the variable must not occur in its own initializer.
-* 1 each local variable must have an initializer.
+* Each local variable must have an initializer.
 It is solved by AST, if it doesn't do it, this local variable cause an error: parse error on token ; Expected one of : =
-* 2 the variable must not occur in its own initializer.
+* The variable must not occur in its own initializer.
 For all localstatement, recursively check whether its children have the same Type as localStatement has.